monty11ez/AQtion/README.md

+This is to be a port of Aquantia's Linux driver to FreeBSD.
+Any and all help would be greatly appreciated.

 AQUANTIA AQtion (atlantic) linux driver
 ===========

 This is a latest development preview of aquantia's atlantic linux kernel driver for AQtion family of multigigabit adapters.
 Please read technical details in [README.txt](https://github.com/Aquantia/AQtion/blob/master/README.txt)